Easement

 Exempt from Filing Return

-3. If there is no statement on the document exempting the recording from a return, and the grantee's agent is insisting the document is exempt from the fee and return, can the Register of Deeds record the document?
+If there is no statement on the document exempting the recording from a return, and the grantee's agent is insisting the document is exempt from return and fee, can the Register of Deeds record the document?

 Exchange of Property

-2. No. Transfer fees are due on both exchange deeds.
-State law (sec.
-77.25(3), Wis.
-Stats.), does not apply to a conveyance where the buyer "changes his/her mind."
-An exchange of real property is subject to transfer fee under administrative rule (tax 15.02(2), Wis.
-Adm.
-Code).
-There are two separate and distinct conveyances involved and the value should be separately determined for each.
+No. Transfer fees are due on both exchange deeds.
+Exemption 3 (for corrections) does not apply.
+An exchange of real property involves two separate conveyances, and the value must be determined separately for each.

-6. Two separate and distinct conveyances are involved and the value for each property is determined separately. (administrative rule (tax 15.02(2), Wis.
-Adm.
-Code))
+Two separate and distinct conveyances are involved, and the value for each property is determined separately.
+The values do not "offset" each other for fee purposes.

 Exempt from Filing Return